lucs100/sobbot/README.md

 [sobbot.xyz](https://sobbot.xyz)

-## Disclaimer, due to repository name and content:
+## Disclaimers, due to repository name and content:

 This repository is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Nintendo.
-Use of any and all trademarked names in this product are purely coincidental and not endorsed by Nintendo.
+Use of any and all trademarked names in this product are not endorsed by Nintendo.

+Sobbot isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.